- Overview

 Assume the output of a device is initially invalid.
 The propagation delay, denoted as \(t_{pd}\) is defined as the time taken for the device to produce a valid output, measured the moment it was given a valid input.

-• All components have to produce valid results before final output (the last logic gate in the circuit) can be produced.
+- Overall output validity: All components must produce valid results before final output (the last logic gate in the circuit) can be produced.

 Contamination delay \(t_{cd}\)